Olympic Broadcasting Services: Paris 2024

-The first-ever Summer Olympic opening ceremony not held in a stadium, the event was held along the River Seine, with more than 300,000 people watching from along the high and low quays.

-As executive producer of the Ceremony, Exarchos led the OBS coverage which used more than 110 cameras including robotic cameras, cranes and cable cameras, as well as four custom-made stabilised boats, three helicopters, eight drones – three times the number of cameras used in Tokyo, where approximately 40 cameras were used for the Opening Ceremony.
+Paris 2024 were the first Olympic Games in which the Opening Ceremony was not held in a stadium, but along the River Seine.
+Some 85 boats carried nearly 7,000 athletes on a 6km floating parade on the Seine.
+The ceremony saw more than 300,000 people watching from along the high and low quays.
+OBS deployed more than 110 cameras, including robotic cameras, cranes and cable cameras, as well as four custom-made stabilised boats, three helicopters, and eight drones.
+This represents three times the number of cameras used at Tokyo 2020, where approximately 40 cameras were used for the opening ceremony.
 Additionally, 200 mobile phones were deployed on the boats of the different teams to cover the athletes as they float down the Seine.
 The OBS coverage on land, water and in the air, resulted in the largest single broadcast production for a sporting event in history.

-Exarchos pushed to introduce for the first time in an Olympic Games, the use of cinematic lens.
-Cinematic-style cameras brought a filmic quality to some images within the Olympic coverage; these shallow depth of field cameras brought the central characters and spectators into sharper focus enhancing the overall visual experience for the viewer.

-OBS also produced more overall content than ever before, including more coverage focused on the athletes’ journey, their training, warm-up, and behind-the-scenes content.
-In total, OBS produced more than 11,000 hours of coverage, more than a regular television network produces in a single year, including around 4,000 hours of sports competition and ceremonies.
+In total, OBS produced more than 11,000 hours of coverage, including around 3,500 hours of live sports competition and ceremonies.
 This represents nearly double the number of hours produced only 12 years ago for London 2012.
+OBS also produced more overall content than ever before to date, including more athlete-centric coverage, including enhanced behind-the-scenes, interviews with coaches and athletes as well as pre/post-competition content.

 The 2024 Olympics had UHD HDR visuals paired with 5.4.1 immersive sound.
-Cinematic lenses were used across various venues, honoring the host country.
-The coverage featured advanced multi-camera replay systems, with the number of cameras doubling compared to Tokyo 2020, and First Person View (FPV) drones equipped with UHD HDR cameras.
+For the first time at an Olympic Games, OBS introduced cinematic cameras for the coverage.
+These cameras, characterised by a shallow depth of field, were used to create a more filmic visual style, bringing athletes and spectators into sharper focus and enhancing the overall visual experience for the viewer.
+The coverage featured AI-powered multi-camera replay systems, with the number of cameras doubling compared to Tokyo 2020.
+For aerial coverage, OBS deployed first-person-view (FPV) drones equipped with UHD HDR cameras.

 The production also used augmented reality (AR) technology, enabling live interviews from the Olympic Village to be seamlessly integrated into mixed-reality studio environments.
 Dynamic graphics were used for the presentation of sports.

-For the first time in Olympic broadcasting, the OBS Live Cloud served as the main method of distributing live signals, a shift towards cloud-based delivery.
-A virtualized OB van (VOB) was used to create a more sustainable broadcast production environment.
+For the first time in Olympic broadcasting, the OBS Live Cloud served as the main method of distributing live signals, a shift towards cloud-based delivery.A virtualized OB van (VOB) was used to create a more sustainable broadcast production environment.
 Three VOBs were used for delivering live coverage in native UHD (4K) HDR for four sports: Shooting, Judo, Wrestling, and Tennis.

 Artificial Intelligence (AI) was used in several new initiatives, including automated highlights generation in collaboration with TOP Partner Intel.
 Intelligent stroboscopic analysis, developed with TOP Partner Omega, studied movement and biomechanical positions in Diving, Athletics, and Artistic Gymnastics.
 Enhanced data graphics were used in Diving to analyze athlete body positions, while AI-driven technology measured serve reaction times in collaboration with Omega, providing data on the athlete's response to a serve.